Limited-timeFree scans and removals, no strings attached.Start free

 What still leaks

-Three big sources stay open even with the state-level protections in place:
+Three big sources stay open even with all the state-level protections in place:

 1. County property records.
-Deed transfers, tax assessments, and mortgage filings are recorded by county assessors and recorders.
-They publish online and the brokers scrape them.
+Deed transfers, tax assessments, and mortgage filings are recorded by 58 county assessors and recorders.
+They publish online, and the brokers scrape them.
 Buying or selling a home in California puts your address into the broker pipeline within weeks.
+There is no statewide officer-property-records redaction, individual counties have varying processes.

 2. Voter registration.
-California voter rolls are not public to the general public, but they are available to candidates, parties, and certain researchers — and the data leaks downstream into commercial broker feeds.
-Opting your name to a confidential designation is a separate request through your county registrar.
+California voter rolls are not public to the general public, but they are available to candidates, parties, and certain researchers, and the data leaks downstream into commercial broker feeds.
+Opt your name to a confidential designation under Elections Code §2166 through your county registrar.

 3. Out-of-state and commercial brokers.
-Spokeo, Whitepages, BeenVerified, and the rest don't care about §6254.21.
+Spokeo, Whitepages, BeenVerified, and the rest don't care about §7923.601.
 They source from public-record aggregators outside California and from commercial data they buy.
-The state shield doesn't reach them.
+The state shield doesn't reach them, the Delete Act does, but only against registered brokers.

 Laws that work for you here